wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.6.5 =
+* Added rtl support for the admin panel
+* Some minor bug fixes

 = 1.6.4 =
 * Added a Italian and a Spanish language package (Thanks to anddab!)